theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

 Resin is a document oriented key/value database with columnar indexing.
-Its three main units of data are _document_ (a set of keys and values), _vector_ and _query (a tree of vectors).
+Three main units of data are _document_, _vector_, and _query_ (a tree of vectors).
+Three main units of work are _write_, _validate_, and _query_.

+The main processes of querying are _map_ and _materialize_.

+The main objective of the mapping process is to find all possible candidate document ID's (i.e. "postings") that are needed to solve the query equation.

+Solving the query means reducing it to a list of postings.

+One of the hardest problem to solve in search is sorting postings by relevance, done here during the the materialize process.
+Luckily, this becomes apparent only once the size of your collection approaches big data.

 Vector spaces are configured through the `Sir.IModel`, `Sir.IStringModel` and `Sir.IEuclidDistance` contracts.

 Resin can be used to analyze term based spaces as well as semantic ones.

-"There's no real recipie, only a method."

-- Marco Pierre White

 ## Big searchable vector spaces

-From embeddings extracted from document fields during the tokenization phase of the write session, spaces are constructed and persisted on disk as bitmaps so that they are scannable in a streaming fashion, so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node (per thread), which is usually very small, enabling the possibility to scan indices that are larger than memory.
+From embeddings extracted from document fields during the tokenization phase of a write session, spaces are constructed and persisted on disk as bitmaps so that they are scannable in a streaming fashion, so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node (per thread), which is usually very small, enabling the possibility to scan indices that are larger than memory.

-Spaces are configured by implementing `IModel` or `IStringModel`.

 ## Write, map, materialize